youngshook/AppleTrace/README.md

 ## Usage

-Until now , there are 2 ways using `ostrace`.
+Until now , there are 2 ways using `AppleTrace`.

 1. Manual set section.
 2. Dynamic library hooking all objc_msgSend.